On the Whittaker Plancherel Theorem for Real Reductive Groups: The Schwartz space adapted to Whittaker models

 In this section we study a parallel theory to that of the previous section for so called Whittaker functions.
 We retain the notation of the preceding section.
 Let $\chi:N_{o}\rightarrow S^{1}$ be a unitary character.
 We say that $\chi$ is generic if its differential is non-zero on every $A_{o}$ weight space in $Lie(N_{o})/[Lie(N_{o}),Lie(N_{o})]$.
 We set $C^{\infty} (N_{o}\backslash G;\chi)$ equal to the space of smooth functions on $G$ such that $f(ng)=\chi(n)f(g)$ for $n\in N_{o}$ and $g\in G$.

-Using a standard integration formula we define a unitary representation $L^{2}(N_{o}\backslash G;\chi)$ as \ follows: We fix an invariant measure on $N_{o}$ and take the corresponding right invariant measure on $N_{o}\backslash G$, $d\bar{g}$.
+We define a unitary representation $L^{2}(N_{o}\backslash G;\chi)$ as \ follows: We fix an invariant measure on $N_{o}$ and take the corresponding right invariant measure on $N_{o}\backslash G$, $d\bar{g}$.
 The Hilbert space is the space of all measurable (with respect to Haar measure) functions on $G$ such that

 1. $f(ng)=\chi(n)f(g)$ for $n\in N_{o}$ and $g\in G$.